p2k3m/InfiniteRails/docs/portals-of-dimension-plan.md

 **Spec intent**: Provide a seamless CloudFront deployment with verified secrets, asset compression, and portal shader fallbacks.

-**Current state**: The workflow syncs files but does not validate assets or report runtime health.
+**Current state**: The GitHub Actions workflow validates AWS secrets, provisions buckets/distributions, and publishes the build.
+Runtime health checks and FPS telemetry still need to be layered on.

 **Action plan**: